 The Science Literacy Initiative involves the College of Agricultural Sciences and Natural Resources, Extension, and College of Education and Human Sciences and is grounded in partnerships with formal, informal, and non-formal educators, institutions of higher education, commodities groups, civic organizations, and a host of other stakeholders.

 Leveraging these institutional commitments to the Science Literacy Initiative, I am leading efforts to cultivate a national network of educators and education researchers focused on education grounded in the Food-Energy-Water-Nexus (FEW-Nexus).
 The potential of the FEW-Nexus has been recognized most recently in the U.S. through NSF and USDA-NIFA’s collaborative Innovations at the Nexus of Food, Energy, & Water (INFEWS) initiative, which has led to a series of science-focused workshops and funded research projects.
 However, the education component of these efforts has been underemphasized and underrepresented, despite compelling evidence for the very real and pressing global challenges in the FEW-Nexus, the need to foster science literacy in America’s citizenry, and necessity of meeting ever-evolving needs of the STEM workforce.
 These challenges provide a rationale for sustained, systemic, and interdisciplinary education efforts focused on food, energy, and water issues in a wide array of contexts, including formal, informal, and non-formal postsecondary and K-12 contexts.
-The opportunities for innovative education and education research around the FEW-Nexus are very real but as-yet unrealized.
-Capitalizing fully on this significant opportunity will require transdisciplinary collaborations that can be greatly facilitated by cultivating a community around FEW education and education research that is national in scope.
-To address this need, a new Multistate Research Planning Committee – NCDC231, Collaborative for Research on Food, Energy, and Water Education – was proposed, approved, and established with support from partner institutions in the fall of 2016.
-The new committee will serve as a nucleus for these efforts.
+Capitalizing fully on this significant opportunity requires transdisciplinary collaborations that can be greatly facilitated by cultivating a community around FEW education and education research.
+To address this need, I have led efforts to cultivate a national network of scholars committed to educational research grounded in the FEW-Nexus – a National Collaborative for Food, Energy, & Water Education (NC-FEW).
+Two Multistate Research Committees (NCDC231 and NC1207) have served as a nucleus for these efforts.
 In May, 2018, we held a national invited conference in Washington, D.C., involving over 50 participants representing an array of institutions and disciplines.
 Efforts to grown and sustain NC-FEW are ongoing.